barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 [[geometryandappearances/singleNormalsVisualized.png]]

-As you can see, the normal vectors aren't very "normal" to any of the triangles.
-Because the vertices are shared by more than one triangle, the normal vectors are the average of the normal to each triangle the vertex composes.
-To get better shading, we must duplicate each vertex so that the triangles no longer share them.
+As you can see, the normal vectors aren't very "normal" to any of the triangles of the tetrahedron.
+Using single vertices works best when angle between adjacent triangles is close to 180 degrees (like the triangles in a sphere), and thus the normals for the adjacent triangles are pointing in the same general direction.
+To get better shading, we must duplicate each vertex so that adjacent triangles no longer share vertices.

 [[geometryandappearances/tetrahedronSides.png]] [[geometryandappearances/tetrahedronFacesDuplicated.png]]